Corpus spongiosum. Corpus cavernosum

 • ginseng oil.

-Do you use essential oils to maintain men's health?
+Do you use essential oils to support men's health?

 YesNo

-The choice is really rich, but you should not immediately run to the pharmacy, buy and actively use these essential oils.
-Before applying essential oil to the penis, a man should test for sensitivity and the absence of allergies.
-To do the test, you just need to apply a small amount of oil on the elbow or wrist area, leave it for a day.
-If there was no itching, redness and rashes, then this natural oil can be safely used.
+The choice is really rich, but you shouldn’t immediately run to the pharmacy, buy and actively use these essential oils.
+Before applying essential oil to the penis, a man should test for sensitivity and allergies.
+To do the test, you just need to apply a small amount of oil to your elbow or wrist area and leave it for a day.
+If there was no itching, redness or rashes, then this natural oil can be safely used.

-Spongy erectile tissue, which is inside the presented structural unit, has the ability to expand them, after the blood rushes.
-It is due to this process that the male genital organ lengthens, becomes elastic.
+Spongy erectile tissue that is located inside the presented structural unit, has the ability to expand them after the blood flows.
+It is due to this process that the male sexual organ lengthens and becomes elastic.
 Based on this, we can conclude that it is worth increasing this building unit for the following reasons:

 • so that the penis can become as elastic as possible;

-• so that sexual contact lasts quite a long time, brings maximum pleasure.
+• so that sexual contact lasts quite a long time and brings maximum pleasure.

-If these specific bodies do not become sufficiently voluminous, then the sexual organ will not be as elastic as possible, which will adversely affect the sexual life of a man.
-Of course, making a mistake in bed is something unacceptable, so you need to make sure that the cavernous bodies expand well.
+If these specific bodies do not become voluminous enough, then the sexual organ will not be as elastic as possible, which will adversely affect a man’s sex life.
+Of course, a mistake in bed is something unacceptable, so you need to make sure that the cavernous bodies expand well.

-How to enlarge the cavernous bodies: the main ways
+How to enlarge the cavernous bodies: basic methods

-How to increase the cavernous bodies, I would like to know all the representatives of the male part of society.
-Effective ways, which will help to fulfill this mission, exist.
-And so, to give volume to the cavernous bodies, you can massage the penis with essential oils or use the following methods:
+All representatives of the male part of society would like to know how to enlarge the cavernous bodies.
+Effective ways, which will help fulfill this mission, exist.
+And so, to give volume to the cavernous bodies, you can massage the genital organ with essential oils or use the following methods:

-• application of a special technique physical training- capture and stretching;
+• use of special techniques physical training– gripping and stretching;

-• frequent stimulation of blood flow to the sexual organ, which occurs due to watching erotic films and other similar practices;
+• frequent stimulation of blood flow to the genital organ, which occurs through watching erotic films and other similar practices;

-And so, there are many ways to achieve an increase in the cavernous bodies, and, accordingly, the penis, but if there is no urgent need to use them, then you can only do exercises and essential oils.
+And so, there are many ways to achieve enlargement of the cavernous bodies, and, accordingly, the penis, but if there is no urgent need to use them, then you can only get by with exercises and essential oils.

-Cave bodies in men are responsible for the increase in the penis and its elasticity.
-If they function normally, then there will be no problems in sexual life.
-In order for the cavernous bodies to perform their functions as long as possible, you need to stimulate them with essential oils or by performing special exercises.
-If a man treats his intimate health carefully then sex life he will be at his best for a long time, delighting the macho himself and his partner.
+Cave bodies in men are responsible for the enlargement of the penis and its elasticity.
+If they function normally, then there will be no problems in your sex life.
+In order for the cavernous bodies to perform their functions for as long as possible, you need to stimulate them with the help of essential oils or by performing special exercises.
+If a man treats his intimate health carefully then sex life he will be at his best for a long time, pleasing the macho man and his partner.

-Select city Voronezh Ekaterinburg Izhevsk Kazan Krasnodar Moscow Moscow region Nizhny Novgorod Novosibirsk Perm Rostov-on-Don Samara St. Petersburg Ufa Chelyabinsk Select metro station Aviamotornaya Avtozavodskaya Academic Aleksandrovsky Sad Alekseevskaya Alma-Atinskaya Altufyevo Andronovka Annino Arbatskaya Airport Babushkinskaya Bagrationovskaya Baltic Barrikadnaya Baumanskaya Begovaya Belokamenskaya Belorussian Belyaevo Bibirevo Biblioteka im.
-Lenin Library named after Lenin Bitsevsky Park Borisovo Borovitskaya Botanical Garden Bratislavskaya Admiral Ushakov Boulevard Dmitry Donskoy Boulevard Rokossovsky Boulevard Buninskaya Alley Butyrskaya Varshavskaya VDNKh Upper Boilers Vladykino Vodny Stadium Voikovskaya Volgogradsky Prospekt Volgogradsky Prospekt Volzhskaya Volokolamskaya Sparrow Hills Exhibition Vykhino Business Center Dynamo Dmitrovskaya Dobryninskaya Domodedovskaya Dostoevskaya Dubrovka Zhulebino ZIL Zorge Zyablikovo Izmailovo Izmailovskaya Izmailovsky park named after L Kalininskaya Kaluga Kantemirovskaya Kakhovskaya Kashirskaya Kievskaya Kitai-Gorod Kozhukhovskaya Kolomna Koltsevaya Komsomolskaya Konkovo Koptevo Kotelniki Krasnogvardeiskaya Krasnopresnenskaya Krasnye Vorota Peasant outpost Kropotkinskaya Krylatskoye Crimean Kuznetsky bridge Kuzminki Kuntsevskaya Kurskaya Kutuzovskaya Leninsky prospekt Lermontovsky prospekt Lesopark ovaya Likhobory Lokomotiv Lomonosovsky Prospekt Lubyanka Luzhniki Lyublino Marksistskaya Maryina Maryino Grove Mayakovskaya Medvedkovo International Mendeleevskaya Minsk Mitino Molodezhnaya Myakinino Nagatinskaya Nagornaya Nakhimovsky Prospekt Nizhegorodskaya Novo-Kuznetskaya Novogireevo Novokosino Novokuznetskaya Novoslobodskaya Novokhokhlovskaya Novoyasenevskaya Novye Cheryomushki Okruzhnaya Oktyabrskaya Oktyabrskaya Pole Orekhovo Otradnoye Okhotny Ryad Paveletskaya Panfilovskaya Park of Culture Victory Park Partisan Pervomaiskaya Perovo Petrovsko-Razumovskaya Printers Pionerskaya Glider Square Gagarin Ilyich Square Revolution Square Polezhaevskaya Polyanka Prazhskaya Preobrazhenskaya Sq.
-Preobrazhenskaya Ploshchad Proletarskaya Industrial Zone Vernadsky Prospekt Marx Prospekt Mira Profsoyuznaya Pushkinskaya Pyatnitskoye Highway Ramenki River Station Rizhskaya Rimskaya Rostokino Rumyantsevo Ryazansky Prospekt Savelovskaya Salaryevo Sviblovo Sevastopolskaya Semenovskaya Serpukhovskaya Slavyansky boulevard Smolenskaya Falcon Sokolinaia Mountain Sokolniki Spartak Sportivnaya Sretensky Boulevard Streshnevo Strogino Studentskaya Sukharevskaya Skhodnenskaya Tverskaya Tverskaya Theatrical Textile Workers Tyoply Stan Technopark Timiryazevskaya Tretyakovskaya Troparevo Trubnaya Tulskaya Turgenevskaya Tushinskaya Ugreshskaya Street.
-Academician Yangel St. Starokachalovskaya 1905 Street Akademika Yangel Street Gorchakov Street Podbelskogo Street Skobelevskaya Street Starokachalovskaya University Filiovsky Park Fili Fonvizinskaya Frunzenskaya Horoshevo Tsaritsyno Tsvetnoy Boulevard Cherkizovskaya Chertanovskaya Chekhovskaya Chistye Prudy Chkalovskaya Shabolovskaya Shelepikha Shipilovskaya Highway Enthusias Shchelkovskaya Shcherbakovskaya Shchukinskaya Electrozavodskaya South-West South Yasenevo
+Select city Voronezh Ekaterinburg Izhevsk Kazan Krasnodar Moscow Moscow region Nizhny Novgorod Novosibirsk Perm Rostov-on-Don Samara St. Petersburg Ufa Chelyabinsk Select metro station Aviamotornaya Avtozavodskaya Akademicheskaya Aleksandrovsky Garden Alekseevskaya Alma-Atinskaya Altufyevo Andronovka Annino Arbatskaya Airport Babushkinskaya Bagrationovskaya Baltiyskaya Barrikadnaya Baumanskaya Begovaya Belokamennaya Belorusskaya Belyaevo Bibirevo Library named after.
+Lenin Library named after Lenin Bitsevsky Park Borisovo Borovitskaya Botanical Garden Bratislavskaya Admiral Ushakov Boulevard Dmitry Donskoy Boulevard Rokossovsky Boulevard Buninskaya Alley Butyrskaya Warsaw VDNKh Verkhniye Kotly Vladykino Vodny Stadium Voykovskaya Volgogradsky Prospekt Volgogradsky Avenue Volzhskaya Volokolamskaya Sparrow Hills Exhibition Vykhino Business Center Dynamo Dmitrovskaya Dobryninskaya Domodedovskaya Dubrovka Zhulebino ZIL Sorge Zyablikovo Izmailovo Izmailovskaya Izmailovsky Park Imeni L .
+Sky Prospekt Lesoparkovaya Likhobory Lokomotiv Lomonosovsky Prospekt Lubyanka Luzhniki Lyublino Marxistskaya Maryina Grove Maryino Mayakovskaya Medvedkovo International Mendeleevskaya Minsk Mitino Youth Myakinino Nagatinskaya Nagornaya Nakhimovsky Prospekt Nizhegorodskaya Novo-Kuznetskaya Novogireevo Novokosino Novokuznetskaya Novoslobodskaya Novokhokhlovskaya Novoyasenevskaya New Cheryomushki Oktyabrskaya Oktyabrskoye Pole Orekhovo Otradnoye Okhotny Ryad Paveletskaya Pan Filovskaya Park of Culture Victory Park Partizanskaya Pervomaiskaya Perovo Petrovsko-Razumovskaya Printers Pionerskaya Planner Square Gagarin Ilyich Square Revolution Square Polezhaevskaya Polyanka Prazhskaya Preobrazhenskaya square.
+Preobrazhenskaya Square Proletarskaya Industrial Zone Vernadsky Avenue Marx Avenue Mira Avenue Profsoyuznaya Pushkinskaya Pyatnitskoye Highway Ramenki River Station Rizhskaya Rimskaya Rostokino Rumyantsevo Ryazansky Avenue Savelovskaya Salaryevo Sviblovo Sevastopolskaya Semenovskaya Serpukhovskaya Slavyansky Boulevard Smolenskaya Sokol Sokolinaya Gora Sokolniki Spartak Sportivnaya Sretensky Boulevard Streshnevo Strogino Student Sukharevskaya Skhodnenskaya Taganskaya Tverskaya Theater Tekstilshchiki Tyoply Stan Technopark Timiryazevskaya Tretyakovskaya Troparevo Trubnaya Tula Turgenevskaya Tushinskaya Ugreshskaya St. Academician Yangelya St. Starokachalovskaya Street 1905 Academician Yangel Street Gorchakov Street Podbelsky Street Skobelevskaya Street Starokachalovskaya University Filevsky Park Fili Fonvizinskaya Frunzenskaya Khoroshevo Tsaritsyno Tsvetnoy Boulevard Cherkizovskaya Chertanovskaya Chekhovskaya Chistye Prudy Chkalovskaya Shabolovskaya Shelepikha Shipilovskaya Enthusiast Highway Yolkovskaya Shcherbakovskaya Shchukinskaya Elektrozavodskaya South-Western South Yasenevo

-The male penis is one of the most important organs V male body.
+The male penis is one of the the most important organs V male body.
 It is responsible for several functions at once: urinary and reproductive.
-The cavernous body of the penis is one of the main functionally active units that plays the shaping, skeletal and erectile functions in this body.
-It is the cavernous bodies that form the spongy body of the penis and form the body of the male penis.
-Since the cavernous bodies occupy a large part of the volume of the tissues of the penis, many diseases of the external male genital organs are associated precisely with impaired functioning in the cavernous bodies.
+The corpus cavernosum of the penis is one of the main functionally active units, which plays formative, skeletal and erectile functions in this body.
+It is the corpus cavernosum that forms the corpus spongiosum of the penis and forms the body of the male penis.
+Since the corpora cavernosa occupy most of the volume of the tissues of the penis, many diseases of the external male genitalia are associated precisely with dysfunction in the cavernous bodies.

 Anatomical features and structure

-The structure of the cavernous body implies a complex connection of small cells, with histological examination resembling small caves or caverns.
-By the way, speaking of medical language, cavernous bodies are called - cavernous.
+The structure of the corpus cavernosum involves a complex connection of small cells, with histological examination resembling small caves or caverns.
+By the way, speaking in medical language, the cavernous bodies are called cavernous.

-The cavernous bodies form two longitudinal formations that form the body and the root of the male penis; at the base of the penis, the cavernous bodies merge into unified education, which has a groove in which the spongy body of the penis is formed and fixed.
-Outside, the cavernous bodies of the male penis are covered with a protein membrane, mainly consisting of connective tissue without smooth muscle inclusions.
+The corpora cavernosa form two longitudinal structures that form the body and root of the male penis; at the base of the penis, the corpora cavernosa merge into unified education, which has a groove in which the corpus spongiosum of the penis is formed and fixed.
+Externally, the cavernous bodies of the male penis are covered with a tunica albuginea, mainly consisting of connective tissue without smooth muscle inclusions.

-The albuginea, despite its small thickness, has high strength and elasticity, which allows you to give the penis desired shape.
-The spongy body is not covered with a protein membrane and passes along bottom surface body of the penis, ending in the head of the penis.
-In the thickness of the spongy body passes the urethral canal, which ends on the glans penis with an external urethra.
-Special trabeculae, or, in other words, beams, extend from the albuginea into the thickness of the cavernous bodies, which divide the cavernous bodies into small segments.
-The deeper into the thickness of the cavernous bodies the trabeculae depart, the more smooth muscle fibers depart from them, which divide the segments of the cavernous bodies into small cells.
-The cellular structure is just responsible for blood filling during an erection.
+The tunica albuginea, despite its small thickness, has high strength and elasticity, which allows you to give the penis the required form.
+The corpus spongiosum is not covered by the tunica albuginea and runs along bottom surface the body of the penis, ending with the head of the penis.
+The urethral canal passes through the thickness of the corpus spongiosum, which ends at the glans penis with the external urethra.
+Special trabeculae, or beams in other words, extend from the tunica albuginea into the thickness of the cavernous bodies, which divide the cavernous bodies into small segments.
+The deeper the trabeculae extend into the thickness of the cavernous bodies, the more smooth muscle fibers extend from them, which divide the segments of the cavernous bodies into small cells.
+The cellular structure is precisely responsible for blood supply during an erection.

-Microscopically, the spongy and cavernous bodies resemble a complex system of lacunae and caverns that expand and fill with blood when the smooth muscle elements of the trabeculae contract.
-The blood supply of the cavernous bodies occurs due to the deep celiac artery, which branches into arterioles and small capillaries that flow into the caverns of the cavernous bodies.
-A feature of the vessels located in the male penis is a thickened muscle layer, due to additional muscle fibers extending from the trabeculae.
-When an erection occurs, these muscle fibers contract and block the lumen of the capillaries anastomosing with the cavernous bodies, which leads to their blood filling and stretching, which visually leads to an increase in the volume of the penis, mainly in length.
+Microscopically, the spongy and cavernous bodies resemble a complex system of lacunae and caverns, which expand and fill with blood when the smooth muscle elements of the trabeculae contract.
+The blood supply to the cavernous bodies occurs due to the deep celiac artery, which branches into arterioles and small capillaries that flow into the cavernous bodies.
+A feature of the vessels located in the male penis is thickened muscle layer, due to additional muscle fibers extending from the trabeculae.
+When an erection occurs, these muscle fibers contract and block the lumen of the capillaries anastomosing with the corpora cavernosa, which leads to their filling with blood and stretching, which visually leads to an increase in the volume of the penis, mainly in length.

 Functional Features

-A little higher we explained in in general terms how an erection is formed based on the anatomical features of the structure of the penis, however, an erection is not only the result of an active contraction of smooth muscle fibers of the vessels of the penis, but also a complex neuro-hormonal mechanism.
-The filling of the cavernous bodies occurs both due to the inflow arterial blood, and as a result of spasm venous system penis, which leads to the accumulation of blood inside the penis of a man and an increase in the size of the organ.
+A little higher we explained in general outline how an erection is formed based on the anatomical features of the structure of the penis, however, an erection is the result of not only the active contraction of the smooth muscle fibers of the vessels of the penis, but also a complex neuro-hormonal mechanism.
+The filling of the cavernous bodies occurs due to the influx arterial blood, and as a result of spasm venous system penis, which leads to the accumulation of blood inside the man's penis and an increase in the organ's size.

-The lacunae and caverns of the cavernous bodies are distinguished by a high degree of elasticity, which allows them to actively stretch and increase their internal volume, which is several times greater than that in the non-erect state.
-The absence of a protein membrane in the spongy body provides normal functioning urinary function, since there is no clamping of the urethral canal.
-Also, during an erection, there is no clamping of the lumen of the urethra, which allows the process of ejaculation to proceed normally, since the spongy body remains soft throughout the erection.
+The lacunae and caverns of the cavernous bodies are distinguished by a high degree of elasticity, which allows them to actively stretch and increase their internal volume, several times greater than that in the non-erect state.
+The absence of the tunica albuginea in the corpus spongiosum ensures normal functioning urinary function, since there is no clamping of the urethral canal.
+Also, during an erection, there is no compression of the urethral lumen, which allows the ejaculation process to proceed normally, since the corpus spongiosum remains soft throughout the erection.

 Pathological conditions

-Exists great amount urological diseases, which, to one degree or another, are manifested due to the pathology associated with the anatomical structure or functioning of the cavernous bodies of the penis.
-Among the most common diseases, two categories can be distinguished: diseases associated with penile deformity, and erectile dysfunction.
-Diseases can be congenital anomalies development, and acquired as a result of injuries, infectious and inflammatory diseases and the use of certain medications.
+Exists huge amount urological diseases, which to one degree or another manifest themselves due to pathology associated with the anatomical structure or functioning of the cavernous bodies of the penis.
+Among the most common diseases, two categories can be distinguished: diseases associated with penile deformation and erectile dysfunction.
+Diseases can be like congenital anomalies development, and acquired as a result of injuries, infectious and inflammatory diseases and the use of certain medications.

 Peyronie's disease

-One of the most common in urological practice problems is the curvature or deformation of the external male genitalia.
-At the moment when the penis is in an unexcited state, the curvature can be practically imperceptible, however, when an erection occurs and blood filling of the cavernous bodies, the penis begins to curve, which leads to mechanical difficulties during sexual intercourse.
-Not to mention psychological discomfort experienced by a man during intercourse.
+One of the most common in urological practice The problem is curvature or deformation of the external male genitalia.
+At the moment when the penis is in a non-excited state, the curvature can be practically unnoticeable, but with the onset of an erection and blood filling of the cavernous bodies, the penis begins to bend, which leads to mechanical difficulties during sexual intercourse.
+Not to mention psychological discomfort which a man experiences during sexual intercourse.

-Peyronie's disease with sufficiently active movements can also lead to additional traumatization of the cavernous bodies, which only aggravates the pathological condition.
+Peyronie's disease, with sufficiently active movements, can also lead to additional trauma to the cavernous bodies, which only aggravates the pathological condition.

-Often there are cases when, during too active movements during sexual intercourse, trauma to the cavernous bodies occurs or even a fracture of the penis.
-But if a fracture is a severe and acutely developing pathological condition, then traumatization of the cavernous bodies without their rupture may, at first glance, not be such an obvious problem.
+There are often cases when, during too active movements during sexual intercourse, trauma to the cavernous bodies or even a fracture of the penis occurs.
+But if the fracture is severe and an acutely developing pathological condition, then trauma to the cavernous bodies without their rupture may, at first glance, not be such an obvious problem.

-A fracture of the cavernous body or a fracture of the penis occurs more often in a position when the partner is on top and does too much active movements.
-When exposed to the penis physical strength at the moment when the penis is erect, there is a rupture of the albuginea and a fracture of the cavernous body.
-This state accompanied by the occurrence of instantaneous subcutaneous hemorrhage with the development of an extensive hematoma and deformation of the body of the penis.
-A fracture of the penis requires immediate medical attention, as the risk of complications in the future is very high.
+A fracture of the corpus cavernosum or a fracture of the penis occurs more often in a position when the partner is on top and does too much active movements.
+When exposed to a large penis physical strength at the moment when the penis is erect, the tunica albuginea ruptures and the corpus cavernosum fractures.
+This condition is accompanied by the occurrence of immediate subcutaneous hemorrhage with the development of an extensive hematoma and deformation of the body of the penis.
+A penile fracture requires immediate medical attention, as the risk of subsequent complications is very high.

-With minor injuries or tears, hemorrhage into the penis and deformation does not occur, but after a while a condition such as fibrosis of the cavernous bodies is formed.
+With minor injuries or tears, hemorrhage into the penis and deformation do not occur, but after some time a condition such as fibrosis of the cavernous bodies develops.

 Cavernous fibrosis

 Cavernous fibrosis develops in men of any age with a predisposition to fibrosis.
-The fibrosis process is very slow.
-In the course of the progression of the pathological condition, there is a gradual replacement of the elastic tissue of the cavernous bodies with rigid connective tissue strands that do not have sufficient elasticity and elasticity.
-Ultimately, with advanced fibrosis of the cavernous bodies, sclerosis of the cavernous bodies occurs, which entails a persistent loss of erection of the male penis.
+The process of fibrosis occurs very slowly.
+As the pathological condition progresses, the elastic tissue of the corpora cavernosa is gradually replaced by rigid connective tissue cords that do not have sufficient elasticity and resilience.
+Ultimately, with advanced fibrosis of the cavernous bodies, sclerosis of the cavernous bodies occurs, which entails a permanent loss of erection of the male penis.

-The most common cause of the progression of fibrosis of the cavernous bodies is a condition with a pathologically long erection - priapism.
+The most common cause of progression of fibrosis of the cavernous bodies is a condition with a pathologically long erection - priapism.
 Excessive duration of erection leads to overstretching of the walls of the cavernous bodies and their local inflammation.
-Inflammation of the cavernous bodies leads to vascular spasm and a decrease in the trophism of the tissues of the male penis, which leads to a loss of elasticity and restructuring of the cellular components of the cavernous bodies with a predominance of fibrous connective tissue.
-With the development of fibrosis, the visually external male genital organs are somewhat deformed, the penis becomes unusually dense and decreases in size.
+Inflammation of the cavernous bodies leads to vascular spasm and a decrease in the trophism of the tissues of the male penis, which entails a loss of elasticity and restructuring of the cellular components of the cavernous bodies with a predominance of fibrous connective tissue.
+With the development of fibrosis, the external male genitalia visually become somewhat deformed, the penis becomes unusually dense and decreases in size.

-Most frequent condition that makes a man seek advice and medical care to a specialist urologist or sexologist.
-Erectile dysfunction of the penis may be associated with pathology in anatomical structure cavernous bodies, which leads to functional insufficiency Or it could be a psychological issue.
-In the second case, erectile dysfunction does not occur as a result of pathology from the cavernous bodies and can be quite easily corrected, but in the case of organic lesion tissues of the cavernous bodies, things are more serious.
+The most common condition which forces a man to seek counseling and medical care see a specialist urologist or sexologist.
+Erectile dysfunction of the penis may be associated with pathology in anatomical structure cavernous bodies, which leads to functional failure or it could be a psychological problem.
+In the second case, erectile dysfunction does not arise as a result of pathology on the part of the cavernous bodies and can be quite easily corrected, but in the case of organic damage tissues of the cavernous bodies, things are more serious.

-Erectile dysfunction may occur due to impaired sensitivity and innervation of the lacunar and trabecular systems, which are responsible for the blood filling of the cavernous and spongy bodies during erection.
-In other cases, blood supply is disturbed due to severe deformation of the cavernous bodies and violations of the albuginea.
+Erectile dysfunction can occur due to impaired sensitivity and innervation of the lacunar and trabecular systems, which are responsible for the blood supply to the cavernous and spongy bodies during erection.
+In other cases, blood supply is impaired due to severe deformation of the corpora cavernosa and disruption of the tunica albuginea.

-In any case, erectile dysfunction leads to a persistent impossibility of sexual intercourse, which makes a man functionally infertile.
+In any case, erectile dysfunction leads to a persistent inability to perform sexual intercourse, which makes the man functionally infertile.

 Treatment

-Treatment pathological conditions associated with anatomical features or the incorrect functioning of the cavernous bodies can be completely different.
-Treatment can be conservative, surgical and combined.
+Treatment pathological conditions related to anatomical features or improper functioning of the cavernous bodies can be completely different.
+Treatment can be conservative, surgical or combined.
 In some cases, in the absence of pathology, consultation with a psychotherapist or sexologist can help.
 Treatment of cavernous bodies is a complex process that requires endurance and patience from a man.

-Conservative treatment consists in prescribing drugs to a man that affect the formation and metabolic processes in the connective tissue of the body.
+Conservative treatment consists of prescribing a man medications that affect the formation and metabolic processes in the connective tissue of the body.
 Drugs can be either systemic or local action.
-Local preparations are often used, which increase metabolism in the tissues of the penis and help to increase the elasticity of the walls of the cavernous bodies.
-Apply drugs, including anti-inflammatory, enzymatic substances that can increase the elasticity of the connective tissue.
+Local medications are often used, which enhance metabolism in the tissues of the penis and help increase the elasticity of the walls of the cavernous bodies.
+Drugs are used that include anti-inflammatory, enzymatic substances that can increase the elasticity of connective tissue.

-With traumatization of the albuginea and hemorrhage in the subcutaneous region of the body of the penis, it is also possible conservative treatment, which consists in the use of an ointment containing heparin.
-Heparin allows you to effectively deal with hematomas and prevents the development of fibrous connective tissue, which causes deformation of the penis.
+In case of trauma to the tunica albuginea and hemorrhage in the subcutaneous area of the body of the penis, it is also possible conservative treatment, which consists of using an ointment containing heparin.
+Heparin can effectively combat hematomas and prevent the development of fibrous connective tissue, which causes deformation of the penis.

 Intracavernous therapy

-This is a minimally invasive method of treatment when a specialist urologist makes a series of injections into the cavernous bodies.
-For microinjections, papaverine is used - a substance better known as No-shpa.
-The antispasmodic drug, when injected into the cavernous bodies, leads to the normalization of erection, and also relieves vascular spasm, which improves the trophism of the tissues of the penis.
-Injections are made with insulin syringe with the thinnest needle for less trauma to the penis and directly to the albuginea.
+This is a minimally invasive treatment method where a urologist performs a series of injections into the cavernous bodies.
+For microinjections, papaverine is used, a substance better known as No-shpa.
+An antispasmodic drug, when administered into the corpora cavernosa, leads to normalization of erection and also relieves vascular spasm, which improves trophism of penile tissue.
+Injections are made using insulin syringe with the finest needle for less trauma to the penis and the tunica albuginea itself.

 Surgical intervention

-Surgery is required when the disease has gone too far, i.e. the patient has a pronounced deformation of the penis in combination with a persistent loss of erection.
-It can be carried out as the removal of cavernous bodies, followed by plasty and replacement with silicone implants and restoration of the cavernous bodies.
+Surgery is required when the disease has progressed too far, i.e. The patient experiences severe deformation of the penis in combination with persistent loss of erection.
+It can be carried out as removal of the cavernous bodies, followed by plastic surgery and replacement with silicone implants, and restoration of the cavernous bodies.

-Restoration is a microsurgical operation during which the anatomical integrity of the ruptured tunica is restored or sections are excised in places of severe deformation of the penis.
-The plaques are removed and, with proper postoperative therapy, no longer progress.
-To eliminate severe deformation, it is possible to create special folds on the side of the body of the penis opposite from the curvature.
+Restoration is a microsurgical operation during which the anatomical integrity of the torn tunica albuginea is restored or areas in places of severe deformation of the penis are excised.
+The plaques are removed and with proper postoperative therapy no longer progress.
+To eliminate severe deformation, it is possible to create special folds on the side of the penis body opposite to the curvature.

-After surgery, it is very important to follow all the recommendations of the attending physician, since the absence adequate therapy can lead to re-development fibrous component in the cavernous bodies.
+After surgery, it is very important to follow all the recommendations of the attending physician, since the absence adequate therapy may lead to re-development fibrous component in the cavernous bodies.

-The cavernous body is the most important element involved in creating a stable erection of the penis, providing an increase in size and hardening of the penis during sexual arousal.
+The cavernous body is the most important element, involved in creating a stable erection of the penis, ensuring an increase in size and hardening of the penis during sexual arousal.
 There are three bodies in total: two paired and one unpaired.
-In their structure, they resemble a sponge, the inside of which consists of blood arteries and nerve endings.
+In their structure, they resemble a sponge, the inside of which consists of through which they pass blood arteries and nerve endings.

 Location

-Two cavernous bodies that have a cylindrical shape are involved in.
-Fastening to the lower branches is carried out using the pointed ends of each cylinder.
-The first cavernous body is connected to the second under, while these paired formations are completely fused with each other.
+Two cavernous bodies, having a cylindrical shape, are involved.
+Attachment to the lower branches is made using the pointed ends of each cylinder.
+The first cavernous body is connected to the second, and these paired formations are completely fused with each other.

-Due to this, a recess is formed on the lower surface of the pubic symphysis, in which the cavernous bodies are located.
-If necessary, the cavernous body can be felt on the right and left sides inside the penis.
-They resemble small rollers in their shape.
-The cells inside them can significantly change in size due to the influx of blood.
+Due to this, a depression is formed on the lower surface of the pubic symphysis, in which the cavernous bodies are located.
+If necessary, the corpus cavernosum can be palpated on the right and left sides inside the penis.
+Their shape resembles small rollers.
+The cells inside them can change significantly in size due to the influx of blood.

 Appearance

-The cavernous body ends in front of the head of the penis.
-From above they are covered with a protein shell.
+The corpus cavernosum ends in front of the head of the penis.
+On top they are covered with a white membrane.
 It is noteworthy that it is completely absent.
 This structure is characteristic of the entire penis, with the exception of the head.

-Fabric structure in in large numbers contains smooth muscle cells and elastic fibres.
-At the same time, they branch out and again intertwine along the entire length of the cavernous bodies, forming between themselves a system of cells - lacunae and caverns, which are filled with blood during sexual arousal.
+Fabric structure in large quantities contains smooth muscle cells and elastic fibers.
+At the same time, they branch and intertwine again along the entire length of the cavernous bodies, forming among themselves a system of cells - lacunae and caverns, which, during sexual arousal, are filled with blood.

-The deep artery, which runs along the entire length of the penis, splits into separate branches located in the trabeculae.
-It is the main blood supplier in the event of arousal.
-If the branch is in calm state, their shape is convoluted, as a result of which they are called curlic, or cochlear.
+The deep artery, running along the entire length of the penis, splits into separate branches located in trabeculae.
+It is the main supplier of blood when agitation occurs.
+If the branch is in calm state, their shape is convoluted, as a result of which they are called helical, or cochlear.

 Blood arteries have thick muscular walls with a wide lumen and open directly into the cells.
-Due to the bundles of muscle fibers that thicken the wall of the arteries and have a smooth shape, the lumen vascular wall closes on contraction.
-It should be noted that the veins passing through the penis also have a developed muscular layer.
+Due to bundles of muscle fibers that thicken the wall of the arteries and have a smooth shape, the lumen vascular wall closes when contracted.
+It should be noted that the veins passing through the penis also have a developed muscle layer.

-The smooth muscle cells of the arteries, together with arteriole and sinusoidal capillaries, play a major role in achieving an erection, during which the size of the penis increases significantly.
-At normal operation arteries passing in and around the cavernous bodies, the penis straightens, becoming much more dense in structure and fully ready for sexual intercourse.
+Smooth muscle cells of the arteries, together with arterioles and sinusoidal capillaries, play a major role in achieving an erection, during which the size of the penis increases significantly.
+At normal operation arteries passing in and around the cavernous bodies, the penis straightens, becoming much denser in structure and completely ready for sexual intercourse.

-At the end of sexual intercourse, ending in ejaculation, norepinephrine is released, causing the complete completion of an erection.
+At the end of sexual intercourse, ending with ejaculation, norepinephrine is released, causing the complete completion of the erection.
 If the blood flow to the cavernous bodies is insufficient, destruction occurs nerve endings, which leads to a deterioration in the quality of erection up to impotence.

 Most men, having learned about the functions that the elements in question perform, wonder how to enlarge the cavernous bodies, and develop a special training method for penis enlargement, based on a special technique for gripping and stretching the penis.

-To enlarge the penis, it is necessary to grab it tightly at the base with your hand, pulling it as far as possible towards the head.
-Do this exercise to achieve maximum effect it is necessary at least 10 times, thereby dispersing the cavernous bodies.
+To enlarge the penis, you need to grab it tightly at the base with your hand, stretching it as far as possible towards the head.
+Carry out this exercise to achieve maximum effect it is necessary at least 10 times, thereby dispersing the cavernous bodies.
 Penis enlargement occurs due to the fact that blood rushes to the head of the penis, thereby distributing the cavernous bodies throughout the genital organ.

-Despite being completely safe this method, it is not particularly effective.
-In order to significantly compress the cavernous bodies in men along the entire length of the penis, it is necessary to apply an effort much higher than the standard degree.
-It is necessary to pay attention to the fact that the cavernous bodies are adapted to increase only during their growth.
-Therefore, an increase in the penis, even with the help of long-term physical training, cannot bring a significant result.
+Despite the complete safety this method, it is not particularly effective.
+In order to significantly compress the cavernous bodies in men along the entire length of the penis, it is necessary to apply a force much higher than the standard degree.
+It is also necessary to pay attention to the fact that the cavernous bodies are adapted to increase only during the period of their growth.
+Consequently, enlargement of the penis, even with the help of long-term physical training, cannot bring significant results.

 CATEGORIES